On-Air Deep Learning Integrated Semantic Inference Models for Enhanced Earth Observation Satellite Networks: Semantic data processing for EO applications

 \subsubsection{Computational semantic compression}

 The study presented in \cite{jia2013feature} investigates potential resolutions for constraints such as streamlining features, indexing, semantic labeling, and ultimately, approaches for formulating and executing searches.
 As stated in \cite{espinoza2013earth}, the primary objective of the study is to evaluate the existing condition of research on extracting information from EO data.
 The authors of \cite{augustin2019semantic} provide a new notion of a semantic EO data cube.
 It enriches traditional exploratory optimization data cubes by including an extra layer, referred to as a "nominal" or categorical interpretation, for each observation.
 Thus, it becomes feasible to use semantic searches that directly relate to the substance of the data and are easily comprehensible to people.
 By using machine-based reasoning, this approach improves automated analysis and information extraction in comparison to non-semantic cubes.
 Fundamentally, semantic EO data cubes enable a wider range of users to utilize comprehensive EO data.
-This study evaluates CORSA \cite{ivashkovych2022corsa} and \cite{beusen2022image}, an innovative compression method powered by artificial intelligence that produces useful data representations at the same time.
-The authors compare traditional methods for detecting water with innovative ways that use the compressed data and representations of CORSA.
-The results suggest that CORSA compression does not have any detrimental effect on accuracy and allows for the direct generation of subsequent water detection networks based on its representations.
-These results demonstrate the adaptability of CORSA as a solution for processing and compressing data on-board, successfully addressing the growing challenge of managing EO data.
-Furthermore, the authors of \cite{tran2020semantic} propose a novel method that uses semantic technology to provide a standardized language for EO data.
-The methodology emphasizes the smooth integration of data obtained from raster imagery, such as land cover maps, with other geographical information.
-This enhances the potential for more efficient analysis and use of this crucial EO data.
+This study assesses CORSA \cite{ivashkovych2022corsa} and \cite{beusen2022image}, a novel compression technique driven by artificial intelligence that produces valuable data representations.
+The authors contrast conventional water detection methods with innovative techniques that use the compressed data and representations generated by CORSA.
+The findings demonstrate that CORSA compression does not negatively impact accuracy and enables the direct establishment of water detection networks using its representations.
+The versatility of CORSA provides a viable option for the processing and compression of data onboard, tackling the growing difficulty of handling Earth Observation (EO) data.
+Nonetheless, compression is intrinsically application-specific, which poses challenges when striving to create diverse apps that share a similar dataset.
+In this context, the authors of \cite{tran2020semantic} suggest an innovative approach using semantic technology to establish a standardized language for Earth Observation data.
+This technique improves the integration of raster imagery data, such as land cover maps, with other geographical information, hence enhancing the efficiency of analysis and the use of this essential EO data.

 The exponential growth of data produced by satellites and other remote sensing devices poses a new challenge: the rise of vast Earth observation data.
 Despite the great potential of this data for many applications, such as the provision of disaster assistance, its processing and interpretation present substantial difficulties.
 The study presented in \cite{li2021image} investigates existing methods for categorizing distinct images from this extensive collection, highlighting their practical usefulness.
 The authors examine potential methodologies for analyzing and managing large-scale EO data by using advancements in computer vision, machine learning, and other disciplinary domains.
 The study described in \cite{xia2017exploiting} investigates the many factors that might influence the effectiveness of deep features for image retrieval.
 By optimally adjusting these factors, the authors of \cite{xia2017exploiting} may get exceptional results on publicly available datasets.
 The present work provides valuable insights for future efforts in retrieving high-resolution remote sensing (HRRS) photographs by analyzing their content.